GBBG-27/Networking_codes/Arp_packet_intercept/README.md

 ## Steps
 ##### -You must have python installed on the machine(On Unix based computers,python is pre-installed)
 ##### -The script will require root privileges because it will access system resources
-##### -Open the terminal and run "sudo python ARP_PACKET.py" , authenticate for the script to start working
+##### -Open the terminal and run the script, authenticate for the script to start working
 ##### -Whenever data is written to the file it's printed out